grnet/synnefo/docs/upgrade-0.13.rst

 Upgrade to Synnefo v0.13
 ^^^^^^^^^^^^^^^^^^^^^^^^

+The bulk of the upgrade to v0.13 is about user and quota migrations.
 In summary, the migration process has 3 steps:

 1. Run some commands and scripts to diagnose and extract some migration data